Percutaneous Endoscopic Gastrostomy (PEG) tube

 How do I take care of a PEG tube?

-It may take up to four weeks for the skin around the PEG tube to heal.
+- It may take 4 to 6 weeks for the skin around the PEG tube to heal.

-Clean the skin around your PEG tube every one to three days or if it is dirty with mild soap and water.
+- Clean the skin around your PEG tube each day or if it is dirty with mild soap and water.
 Try to gently remove any drainage or crusting on the skin or tube.
-Then put a new bandage around the tube.
+Let your skin dry all the way under the disc.

 - Do not use any ointments, powders, or sprays around the PEG tube.

 - Do not pull your PEG tube.
 It can move out of place or come out.